AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

     - If applicable, enter the **[!UICONTROL VAT Number]** of your store.

       To verify the number, click the **[!UICONTROL Validate VAT Number]** button.
-To learn more, see [VAT ID Validation](https://docs.magento.com/user-guide/tax/vat-validation.html).
+To learn more, see [VAT ID validation](../stores-purchase/vat.md#vat-id-validation).

 1. When complete, click **[!UICONTROL Save Config]**.

-For more information about the Store information configuration options, see the [Configuration Reference Guide](https://docs.magento.com/user-guide/configuration/general/general.html#store-information).
+For more information about the Store information configuration options, see the [_Configuration Reference Guide_](https://docs.magento.com/user-guide/configuration/general/general.html#store-information).

 ## Locale Options